Update – autumn 2015

-ABR magazine recently compared half a dozen soft bags.
+ABR magazine compared half a dozen soft bags.
 Highest score?
 Magadans.

 Adventure Spec Magadans

-These bags were supplied to me in exchange for an Adventure Spec advert in my AMH6.
+Bags supplied in exchange for an Adventure Spec advert in my AMH6.

 The two outside pockets are a great idea to keep fluids handy but also out of the main bag.
 It’s what’s always missing on vinyl Orliebs and something I’ve bodged on myself on other bags using army ammo pouches.
 Both with velcro flaps, one will take a 1.5 litre water bottle (green bottle) sticking out, or 1 litre flap closed; the back takes 2 litres sticking out with room to spare, or 2 litres closed.